S4nfs/MyPROJECTS/REACT-JS_Course/GraphQL/server/README.md

 ```
 mutation {
-  addProject(name: "Mobile App", description: "This is the project description", status: "new", clientId: "1") {
+  addProject(name: "GraphQl App", description: "This is the project description", status: "new", clientId: "1") {
    name
    description
   }